 Over the longer term, target date funds narrowly prove their mettle, with the median target date manager outperforming the Callan Target Date Index by 28 basis points annually over the trailing five-year period.

-The median target date fund’s expense ratio is 0.57%, with ratios as high as 0.78% and as low as 0.14%.
+The median target date fund’s expense ratio is 0.57%, ranging from 0.78% in the 90th percentile to 0.14% in the 10th percentile.
 Much of the difference is driven by active versus passive implementation of target date glide paths.

 The Callan Target Date Index – Average of All Vintages chart gives a snapshot of the performance of the Callan Target Date Index.
 We show the aggregate performance of the universe of target date funds at a glance by equally weighting every “vintage” within the target date fund glidepath (e.g., 2015, 2020, 2025, etc.).
 The charts also shows the range of performance of the Callan Target Date Index members, similarly weighted.

 The Callan Target Date Index Asset Allocation chart provides insight into the underlying asset class composition of the Callan Target Date Index over the full asset allocation glidepath.
 Multiple views offer varying degrees of detail into asset allocation.
 The Macro Level View depicts the allocation over the course of the Index's glidepath (40 years before retirement and 20 years after retirement) across nine major asset classes.
 The Micro Level Views show the allocation over the course of the Index's glidepath broken out into much more granular asset classes with options to examine equity and non-equity asset classes separately.

 The Equity Rolldown Analysis chart displays the Callan Target Date Index’s equity allocation (excluding commodities and REITs) across the full asset allocation glidepath, including 40 years prior to and 20 years after retirement.
 The full range of equity rolldowns across all funds in the Callan Consensus Target Date Index is represented in grey.